kisswiki/kisswiki/src/00other/kitty.md

 https://www.reddit.com/r/KittyTerminal/comments/14kdcdx/comment/jppuoek/

-## Your terminal does not have App Management permissions, so Homebrew will delete and reinstall the app.
+## Your terminal does not have App Management permissions, so Homebrew will delete and reinstall the app

 This may result in some configurations (like notification settings or location in the Dock/Launchpad) being lost.
 To fix this, go to System Settings > Privacy & Security > App Management and add or enable your terminal.